kohkimakimoto/altax/README.md

 });
 ```

-**Altax Version 2 is being rebuilt using Symfony Components.
+**Altax version 2 is being rebuilt using Symfony Components.
 It has a lot of difference from version 1.**
 **If you use Altax version 1.
 You read [READNE.v1.md](./README.v1.md)**

-**Altax Version 2 is still unstable.**

 ## Requrement